rsnikhil/Temporary_TGISA/README.md

 Raw execution speed of the formal spec when used as a simulator/emulator is desirable, but is secondary to the requirements listed above.
-Nevertheless, for some use cases (such as tandem verification) execution speeds need to be good enough to execute non-trivial programs (such as booting an OS).
+Nevertheless, for some use cases (such as tandem verification) execution speed needs to be good enough to execute non-trivial programs (such as booting an OS and running apps under the OS).

 The five approaches each chose their host language for these reasons.
-It is very rare to choose large and complex languages that are difficult for formal reasoning (such as C++) for a formal spec.
+It is very rare to choose, for a formal spec, a large and complex language that is difficult for formal reasoning (such as C++), or to write it in a style that favors speed over simplicity and clarity.

 Note, some of the five formal specs here use the C++ Berkeley "softfloat" library to implement IEEE floating point.
 This should not be seen as part of the formal spec, but just as a temporary placeholder to enable full-system simulation/emulation.
+Each project's documentation may describe future plans for this.

 ----------------------------------------------------------------